 It’s hard to think that adults born between 1981-1996 could be a generation more depressed than others.
 With fast growing technologies, lifestyle, the use of social media, and a new “hot” topic developing every minute, they’re probably too busy to be depressed, right?
 Wrong!
-There are more things to be stressed out about now than Generation X or the Baby boomers had to be.
-Although there are a lot of common negative stereotypes attached to this generation – egocentric, hypersensitive, slothful, the truth is that, unlike others, these young adults are more empathetic, deeply concerned about making a meaningful difference, “changing the world”, that they fall into depression when things do not work out that way .
+Although there are a lot of common negative stereotypes attached to this generation – egocentric, hypersensitive, slothful, the truth is that, unlike others, these young adults are more empathetic and deeply concerned about making a meaningful difference that they fall into depression when things do not work out as hoped.

-There is a lot more to be stressed out about as a young adult now than in the past.
+There is a lot more to be sad and stressed out about as a young adult now than in the past.
 Money is one of the common focal point for millennials’ stress.
 Compared to other Americans, from older generations, millennials face greater financial difficulties that can lead to depression and anxiety.
-Many experience a hard time finding a well-paying job; not having a well-paying job, for a lot of them, means that their bills, including rent, utilities, school loans, and lifestyle will suffer.
+Many experience a hard time finding a well-paying job; not having one, for a lot of them, means that their bills, including rent, utilities, school loans, and lifestyle will suffer.

 How can you be a “successful” young adult in this day and age when you cannot prove it to others?
 Older generations did not experience the societal pressure that the millennials are experiencing now, or at least, it wasn’t shoved to their faces at every turn.
 Log onto any of your social media websites, you’d find that everyone seems flawless in endless photos followed by hashtags: #Iwokeuplikethis, #nofilter, #bodygoals #relationshipgoals, and #travellifestyle.